schance995/medhacks2020_iris/README.md

 Iris is an SMS chatbot that provides patients with information about the medications they are taking, such as side effects, how often they should be taken, and active ingredients.

 ## Our Story
-According to the WHO, an estimated 125,000 people die from medication nonadherence per year.
-These deaths are entirely preventable, and two of their main causes are patients lacking belief in their need for medication and having fear of a medication’s possible side effects.
+According to the World Health Organization, an estimated 125,000 preventable deaths per year are caused by medication nonadherence.
+Two of the main causes of these deaths are patients lacking belief in their need for medication and having fear of a medication’s possible side effects.
 On top of this, forgetting to take a dose of their medication accounts for 39% of all patient nonadherence.
 If patients can conveniently access easy-to-digest information about their prescriptions, they will be more likely to take their medications.
-Beyond being informed, patients will greatly benefit from critical medication reminders to further increase patient adherence.
+In addition, patients will greatly benefit from critical medication reminders to further increase patient adherence.

 This is where Iris comes in.